Upgrade to agent version 7.33 to enable DNS monitoring.

-Are you looking for Network Performance Monitoring instead?
-See the NPM setup instructions.
+Are you looking for Network Device Monitoring instead?
+See the NDM setup instructions.

 Use the source and destination search bars at the top of the page to query for dependencies between a client (source), which makes the DNS request, and a DNS server (destination), which responds to the DNS request.
 The destination port is automatically scoped to DNS port 53 so that all resulting dependencies match this (client → DNS server) format.

 To refine your search to a particular client, aggregate and filter DNS traffic using tags in the source search bar.
 In the default view, the source is aggregated by the

 service tag.
 Accordingly, each row in the table represents a service that is making DNS requests to some DNS server.

 To refine your search to a particular DNS server, filter the destination search bar using tags.
 To configure your destination display, select one of the following options from the Group by dropdown menu:

 dns_server: The server receiving DNS requests.
 This tag has the same value as

 host: The host name of the DNS server.

 service: The service running on the DNS server.

 dns_query: requires agent version 7.33 or higher The domain that was queried.